Four Unexpected Benefits of Learning a New Language

 Many people learn a new language thinking that it will open up career opportunities in other countries.
 This is definitely true, especially for large languages like English.

-But learning a language can help you get a job even when the language skill isn’t required in the job.
+But learning a language can help you get a job even when the language isn’t required in the job.

 But one point a candidate can earn in resume screening for having learned another language.
 When there are only ten points to get, that one point counts for a lot!